 Have plenty of tomatoes?
 Try this recipe for tomato chutney!
 (It’s delicious!)

 One of the most common questions people ask on my recipes is “do I need to peel the tomatoes?”
 Here’s the deal.
 I’m the Queen of Shortcuts.
 If there’s a way to cook real food at home in less time, I’ll find it.
-Skipping the chore of peeling tomatoes is one of those shortcuts for me!
+Skipping the chore of peeling tomatoes is one of those shortcuts for me in many cases.

 How to peel tomatoes